Feature #829

 I’ll put some together.

-#13 Updated by Knödlseder Jürgen about 11 years ago
+#13 Updated by Knödlseder Jürgen over 11 years ago

 I created feature #841 in the ctools project for the same work.

-#14 Updated by Deil Christoph about 11 years ago
+#14 Updated by Deil Christoph over 11 years ago

 I’ve worked on this some more: https://github.com/cdeil/gammalib/compare/docs2